 Albert Einstein once stated, “The hardest thing in the world to understand is the income tax.”
 If the father of modern theoretical physics had a hard time wrapping his brain around the tax code, one may question what chance the rest of us have.

 As a CPA, I’ve always disliked this type of rhetoric.
 It gives taxes an undue mystique that leaves filers with the impression that taxes are an insurmountable task, impossible to complete without the guidance of a licensed professional.
-To combat this, we at Lili have put together a series of questions you should be asking yourself as you prepare your taxes.
-By having this checklist as a reference, our hope is you’ll be able to file with confidence or finish a bulk of the legwork before sitting down and consulting with your CPA.
+To combat this, Lili has put together a series of questions you should be asking yourself as you prepare your taxes.
+By using this checklist as a reference, our hope is you’ll be able to file with confidence or finish a bulk of the legwork before sitting down and consulting with your CPA.

 Did I Capture All My Income?